Ceiling Hoist Fixings and Considerations

-In the thousands of installations, United Care has completed, we have very rarely come across a project we could not create a fixing solution for.
-With over 20 years of industry experience, our specialists can ensure Ceiling Track is installed safely into every recommended installation.
+In the thousands of installations OpeMed have completed, we have very rarely come across a project we could not create a fixing solution for.
+With over 20 years industry experience our specialists can ensure Ceiling Track is installed safely into every recommended installation.
 To help provide guidance and support, we have put together a quick explanation of the most common Ceiling Hoist fixings and considerations based on the type of ceiling structure present, we hope you will find useful.

 Please remember every installation is different, the below are a few examples of many options available.